simon-glitch/simon-glitch.github.io/diary/2025/May_11.md

 Of course, I'd like you to know that I think emotions are very important and that emotional thinking is very important.

 I had lots of fun explaining to Elly at church today (Country Gospel in Dowling) that there are 4 types of thinking and they're all perfectly valid in their own rights.
 Those types are logical, emotional, social, and subconscious.
 Letting your emotions influence your writing is perfectly fine.
 But you should probably state and explain where and how they are being used, since there is a good chance it is not so clear to other people.
+> My explanation to Elly consisted primarily of me explaining how valid emotional thinking is and how it is genuinely a type of thinking.
+Like, seriously.
+Feeling IS thinking.
+Your emotions ARE thoughts, on their own, inherently.
+They work and function like thoughts.
+You have emotional thought processes.
+One of those is not necessarily a normal thought process tinted with emotion.
+It can be a process of one fleeting emotion being processed into another one and so on, and you can come to a conclusion.
+The implications of this are pretty huge.
+I'm not sure how much Elly thought about that, but she understood what I was saying, which is great.

 Also, it is apparently Mother's day today.
 Apparently other people care about that a lot.
 Well, being a mother is obviously very important, but it's not so relevant to my personal life at the moment.